Peg Brand Weiser

 Suzanne Dovi is an Associate Professor of the School of Government...

 Javier Duran Ph.D.

 Director, Confluence Center - in the Office of the Vice President for Research

 Office: ADMINISTRATION 601

 Research interests: U.S.-Mexico Border Studies, critical theory, cultural studies, modern and contemporary Latin American narrative, Latin American women...

 Associate Professor, French and Italian

 Office: Modern Languages 570

 Ph.D.
 University of California, Berkeley (2008).
-Associate Professor of Italian; Faculty Affiliate, Department of Gender & Women's Studies.
-Dr. Feng specializes in late-Medieval and Renaissance Italian literature with comparative interests in Latin and Medieval-Renaissance French literature...
+Associate Professor and Director of Italian Studies; Faculty Affiliate, Department of Gender & Women's Studies.
+Dr. Feng specializes in late-Medieval and Renaissance Italian literature with comparative interests in Latin and Medieval-...